Partner Content Syndication: A Field Guide for B2B SaaS

 |---|---|

 | Content selection | Independently valuable to the partner’s audience without requiring knowledge of your product.
-Original research, frameworks, or strategic content (not product collateral). |
+Original research, frameworks, or strategic content, not product collateral. |

 | Distribution agreement | Partner agrees to syndicate to a specific audience segment with measurable reach.
 Both parties get lead capture data with full UTM and source attribution. |

-| Lead routing | Syndicated leads route to a dedicated nurture sequence (not the standard inbound queue) with messaging that acknowledges the partner audience source. |
+| Lead routing | Syndicated leads route to a dedicated nurture sequence, not the standard inbound queue, with messaging that acknowledges the partner audience source. |

-| Follow-up motion | Specific to syndicated leads: longer nurture cycle (6 to 12 weeks), partner-aware first touch, joint motion option for sales-qualified leads. |
+| Follow-up motion | Specific to syndicated leads: a longer nurture cycle of 6 to 12 weeks, a partner-aware first touch, and a joint motion option for sales-qualified leads. |

 The five syndication formats that produce the highest ROI